LTA to procure about 400 Electric Buses

 Yutong E12DD (10 units)

-The operational and technical insights from this initial rollout would support the rollout of more electric buses from the new tender.
+The operational and technical insights from this initial pilot rollout would support the rollout of more electric buses from the new tender.

 Background – SG Green Plan 2030 & LTMP 2040